IHSA provides update on spring sport schedules to coaches and administrators

 DECATUR — As coaches and athletes wonder when, if ever, spring sports could resume practices and competition, administrators and coaches received an update from IHSA Executive Director Craig Anderson on Wednesday.

-Currently the IHSA has suspended spring sports games and practices until at least Wednesday, April 8, and while the statement released by Anderson did not provide a new date on when sports would resume, Anderson expressed support in being able to complete a regular and postseason for the spring sports.
+Currently the IHSA has suspended spring sports games and practices until at least Wednesday, April 8, and while the update did not provide a new date on when sports would resume, in an email to administrators and coaches obtained by the Pantagraph, Anderson expressed support in being able to complete a regular and postseason for the spring sports.

+"As the IHSA staff and board continue to monitor the updates from government offices as well as state and local health departments, we continue to support the possibility of our member schools completing both regular and post spring sports seasons," Anderson said in the email.

 "No timeline has been set at this time."

-Anderson also addressed the possibility to extending the timeline for spring sports.
+Anderson also addressed the possibility of extending the timeline for spring sports.

 "We are considering an extension of the spring sports season limitation to provide more participation opportunities for students.
 This may include movement of the postseason timelines and the state series," he wrote.

-Girls track is scheduled to hold its state meet May 16-18 with boys track to follow on May 23-25.
-Baseball and softball are scheduled to hold their state series May 31-June 1 (Class 1A and 2A) and June 7-8 (Class 3A and 4A).
+Girls track is scheduled to hold its state meet May 21-23 with boys track to follow on May 28-30.
+Baseball and softball are scheduled to hold their state series June 5-6 (Class 1A and 2A) and June 12-13 (Class 3A and 4A).

 Coronavirus in Central Illinois